 Dear Congressman Scalise,

-On behalf of the 2.1 million members of AMAC – Association of Mature American Citizens, including over 6300 residing in LA-01, I write to offer our support for H.R.
-949, the Free Speech Fairness Act.
+On behalf of the over 2.3 million members of AMAC – the Association of Mature American Citizens – I write to offer our support for H.R.
+837, the Free Speech Fairness Act.

 There was a time when censorship of free speech in America would be unthinkable, yet today we are seeing its oppression routinely, most glaringly on social media platforms like Twitter, YouTube, and Facebook.
 Equally frustrating for AMAC members are the restrictions placed on free speech and opinions expressed by the trusted leaders in the respective houses of worship that they regularly attend.